MSU Billings Catalog

 Residence Halls

 The residence halls offer a safe and fun-filled environment where students can live well, work well, and be well during their college experience.
-The residence hall experience includes some amazing benefits like wireless technology throughout the halls, in room sink, cable television in the floor lobby areas, laundry services (u-card and quarter accepted), and more.
+The residence hall experience includes benefits like wireless technology throughout the halls, in room sink, cable television in the floor lobby areas, laundry services (u-card and quarter accepted), and more.
 Visit www.msubillings.edu/reslife for more information about the residence hall experience.

 Students with disabilities are encouraged to make arrangements for any specific needs with the Office of Housing & Residence Life and Disability Support Services prior to moving on campus.